Mill Green Mill and Museum

 On milling days (Tuesdays, Wednesdays and Sunday afternoons), see the magnificent watermill in action and find out from our miller about this ancient craft.
 Feel its power as the stones turn to make pure fresh flour the traditional way.
 See the water wheel turning and get close to the majestic wooden machinery.

-By yourself a bag of freshly ground delicious wholemeal organic flour!
+Buy yourself a bag of freshly ground delicious wholemeal organic flour!

-In addition to the mill, the museum has 3 galleries housing local artefacts, from Roman times to present day with plenty for young children to do, from traditional toys to play with and dressing up, to colouring sheets.
+In addition to the mill, the museum has 3 galleries housing local artifacts, from Roman times to present day with plenty for young children to do, from traditional toys to play with and dressing up, to colouring sheets.
 The museum also has an interesting programme of special exhibitions.

 Mill Green Jubilee Garden

 A modern garden influenced by the Tudors.
 The Mill Green Jubilee Garden can be found adjacent to the Mill Green Museum & Mill.
 To commemorate the Golden Jubilee of Queen Elizabeth II, the designer created a modern garden influenced by the Tudors.

 Mill Green Museum has an exciting and ongoing programme of events and activities which take place at the museum.
 There can be a wait for some of our drop-in activities if they are very popular so do factor this into your visit.
 Children must, unless otherwise stated, be accompanied by an adult at all times.